 Middle Grade Books

 Hannah Allaman at Disney-Hyperion has bought a middle grade novel by K.E.
-Ormsbee, called The Sardines of Strange Street.
+Ormsbee, called Midnight on Strange Street.
 A tight-knit group of friends on a glowboarding team discover that they have powers of telekinesis and telepathy; despite their best efforts to stay inconspicuous, they catch the attention of a mysterious, powerful man in their city—and maybe even forces beyond the earth's atmosphere.
 Publication is planned for fall 2019; Beth Phelan at Gallt & Zacker Literary Agency brokered the deal.

 Add on Goodreads.

 The House in Poplar Wood (Chronicle Books)

 For as long as the Vickery twins can remember, they’ve only ever been able to leave the house together once a year, on Halloween.
 The rest of the year, Lee and his mother serve Memory, while Felix and his father assist Death.
 This is the Agreement.

 But one Halloween, Gretchen Whipple smashes her way into their lives.
 Her bargain is simple: If the twins help her solve the murder of local girl Essie Hasting, she’ll help them break the Agreement.
 The more the three investigate, however, the more they realize that something’s gone terribly wrong in their town.
 Death is on the loose, and if history repeats itself, Essie’s might not be the last murder in Poplar Wood.

 Simultaneously heartwarming and delightfully spooky, The House in Poplar Wood is the story about a boy’s desire to be free, a girl’s desire to make a difference, and a family’s desire to be together again.